 "I really, really hope not," Grover mumbled, chewing his shirt.

-"And why hasn't anyone ever, I don't know, mentioned this?"
+mentioned this?"
 I demanded.
 "I mean if it's so obvious and not that important, why didn't anyone just tell us that there are other mythologies out there?"

 "Because they didn't want demigods, or whoever believes the myths, to cross paths," Annabeth answered quietly, her stormy eyes looked like she was thinking a hundred miles a minute, deciphering the situation.
 She narrowed her eyes slightly at the old guy.